 Cadence conducts a goodwill impairment analysis annually and as necessary if changes in facts and circumstances indicate that the fair value of Cadence's single reporting unit may be less than its carrying amount.
-Cadence's goodwill impairment test consists of two steps.
-The first step requires that Cadence compare the estimated fair value of its single reporting unit to the carrying value of the reporting unit's net assets, including goodwill.
-If the fair value of the reporting unit is greater than the carrying value of its net assets, goodwill is not considered to be impaired and no further testing is required.
-If the fair value of the reporting unit is less than the carrying value of its net assets, Cadence would be required to complete the second step of the test by analyzing the fair value of its goodwill.
-If the carrying value of the goodwill exceeds its fair value, an impairment charge is recorded.
+To assess for impairment, Cadence compares the estimated fair value of its single reporting unit to the carrying value of the reporting unit's net assets, including goodwill.
+If the fair value of the reporting unit is greater than the carrying value of its net assets, goodwill is not considered to be impaired and no further analysis is required.
+If the fair value of the reporting unit is less than the carrying value of its net assets, Cadence would be required to record an impairment charge.